-We may receive up to 1% (or whatever maximum is applicable) of the loan for arranging mortgage finance.
+We may receive up to 1% of the loan for arranging mortgage finance.
 This commission is paid by the mortgage lender.
 The actual amount of commission will be disclosed at a later stage in the ESIS (European Standardised Information Sheet) which will be forwarded to you.
 Information on the variation in levels of commission payable by the different creditors providing credit agreements being offered are available on request.

 Please note that lenders may charge specific fees in certain circumstances and if this applies, these fees will be specified in your Loan Offer.
 You have the right to pay a fee separately and not include it in the loan.
 Typically, this situation arises in relation to specialist lending.